imcitius/checker/README.md

 // TODO check the feature
 periodic_report_time: submission period
-mentions: who to notify in alerts for this project. it is convenient for all chat participants to keep it muted, and to notify specific persons on specific problems.
+mentions: who to not

+bots_enabled: wheether to allow run telegram bot
 ```

 Keep in mind that the `run_every` parameter must be a multiple of the` timer_step` parameter.